Li Auto: A Winner In A Niche Market (NASDAQ:LI)

 Photo Source: Neolix

 While there is no doubt about Li Auto’s determination to develop its self-driving technology, the question arises as to how fast Li Auto can catch up with other players.
 The elephant in the room is Tesla.
 Li Auto CEO Xiang Li admitted that Tesla is the biggest competitor to catch up with.
-Tesla has released Full Self-Driving (NYSE:FSD) Beta starting Oct.
+Tesla has released Full Self-Driving Beta starting Oct.
 20 and has been updating it weekly via OTA to its testers.
 Tesla plans to complete the beta test by the end of this year.
 Based on posted unofficial online videos (see Eady’s recent SA article), the feedback from testers has been rather favorable.
 Admittedly, even after the formal release, Tesla probably still needs to keep updating the FSD via OTA moving forward—a practice similar to its Autopilot.

 What does it mean to other EV players especially for Li Auto who plans to develop self-driving technology?
 With a more optimistic view, there is no clear winner as of now, since Tesla has not formally released its FSD to the public.
 Further, Li Auto’s partnership with Nvidia and Desay SV should also help accelerate its technological progress.
 Finally, whether in China or worldwide, the EV market is big enough to allow multiple winners.